schmettow/New_Stats/docs/Generalized_Linear_Models.md

 ## Count data {#count_data}

-Normal distributions assume that the random variable under investigation is continuous.
+Gaussian distributions assume that the random variable under investigation is continuous.
 For measures, such as time, it is natural and it can be a reasonable approximation for measures with fine-grained steps, such as average scores of self-report scales with a large number of items.
 Other frequently used measures are clearly, i.e. naturally, discrete, in particular everything that is counted.
 Examples are: number of errors, number of succesfully completed tasks or the number of users.
 Naturally, count measures have a lower bound and frequently this is zero.
 A distinction has to be made, though, for the upper bound.
 In some cases, there is no well defined upper bound, or it is very large (e.g. number of users) and Poisson regression applies.
 In other cases, the upper bound is given by the research design, for example the number of tasks given to a user.
-When there is an upper bound, logistic regression applies.
+When there is an upper bound, Binomial distributions apply, which is called logistic regression.